expo/examples/with-yarn-workspaces/README.md

 </p>

 Demonstrates the use of a Yarn Workspace Monorepo with Expo.
-This example installs a monorepo with an application using a separate custom packages.
+This example installs a monorepo with an application using a separate custom package.

 ## 🚀 How to use